kuberhealthy/kuberhealthy/README.md

 }
 ```

-#### Centralized State
+#### High Availability

-Kuberhealthy scales horizontally to be fault tolerant.
+Kuberhealthy scales horizontally in order to be fault tolerant.
 By default, two instances are used with a [pod disruption budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) and [RollingUpdate](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/) strategy to ensure high availability.

+##### Centralized Check State State

-The current master is calculated by all nodes in the deployment by simply querying the Kubernetes API for 'Ready' Kuberhealthy pods, and sorting them by name.
-The state is centralized as [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) records for each check.
+The state of checks is centralized as [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) records for each check.
+This allows Kuberhealthy to always serve the same result, no matter which node in the pool you hit.
+The current master running checks is calculated by all nodes in the deployment by simply querying the Kubernetes API for 'Ready' Kuberhealthy pods of the correct label, and sorting them alphabetically by name.
+The node that comes first is master.

 ## Checks

 Kuberhealthy performs the following checks in parallel at all times:

-#### daemonSet
+#### Daemonset Deployment and Termination

+- Namespace: kuberhealthy
 - Default Timeout: 5 minutes
 - Default Interval: 15 minutes
+- Check name: `daemonSet`

     `daemonSet` deploys a daemonSet to the `kuberhealthy` namespace, waits for all pods to be in the 'Ready' state, then terminates them and ensures all pod terminations were successful.
 Containers are deployed with their resource requirements set to 0 cores and 0 memory and use the pause container from Google (`gcr.io/google_containers/pause:0.8.0`).
 The `node-role.kubernetes.io/master` `NoSchedule` taint is tolerated by daemonset testing pods.
 The pause container is already used by Kubelet to do various tasks and should be cached at all times.
 If a failure occurs anywhere in the daemonset deployment or tear down, an error is shown on the status page describing the issue.

-#### componentStatus
+#### Component Health

 - Default timeout: 1 minute
 - Default interval: 2 minute
 - Default downtime toleration: 5 minutes
+- Check name: `componentStatus`

   `componentStatus` checks for the state of cluster `componentstatuses`.
 Kubernetes components include the ETCD and ETCD-event deployments, the Kubernetes scheduler, and the Kubernetes controller manager.
 This is almost the same as running `kubectl get componentstatuses`.
 If a `componentstatus` status is down for 5 minutes, an alert is shown on the status page.

-#### podRestarts
+#### Excessive Pod Restarts

+- Namespace: kube-system
 - Default timeout: 3 minutes
 - Default interval: 5 minutes
 - Default tolerated restarts per pod over 1 hour: 5
+- Check name: `podRestarts`

     `podRestarts` checks for excessive pod restarts in the `kube-system` namespace.
 If a pod has restarted more than five times in an hour, an error is indicated on the status page.
 The exact pod's name will be shown as one of the `Error` field's strings.

     A command line flag exists `--podCheckNamespaces` which can optionally contain a comma-separated list of namespaces on which to run the podRestarts checks.
 The default value is `kube-system`.
 Each namespace for which the check is configured will require the `get` and `list` verbs on the `pods` resource within that namespace.

-#### podStatus
+#### Pod Error Status

+- Namespace: kube-system
 - Default timeout: 1 minutes
 - Default interval: 2 minutes
 - Default downtime toleration: 5 minutes
+- Check name: `podStatus`

     `podStatus` checks for pods older than ten minutes in the `kube-system` namespace that are in an incorrect lifecycle phase (anything that is not 'Ready').
 If a `podStatus` detects a pod down for 5 minutes, an alert is shown on the status page.
 When a pod is found to be in error, the exact pod's name will be shown as one of the `Error` field's strings.

     A command line flag exists `--podCheckNamespaces` which can optionally contain a comma-separated list of namespaces on which to run the podStatus checks.
 The default value is `kube-system`.
-Each namespace for which the check is configured will require the `get` and `list` verbs on the `pods` resource within that namespace.
+Each namespace for which the check is configured will require the `get` and `list` [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) verbs on the `pods` resource within that namespace.

-##### Security Considerations
+### Security Considerations

-Kuberhealthy exposes an inscure (non-HTTPS) endpoint without authentication.
+By default, Kuberhealthy exposes an inscure (non-HTTPS) status endpoint without authentication.
 You should never expose this endpoint to the public internet.
-Exposing Kuberhealthy to the internet could result in private cluster information being exposed to the public internet when errors occur.
+Exposing Kuberhealthy's status page to the public internet could result in private cluster information being exposed to the public internet when errors occur and are displayed on the page.